openflexo-team/openflexo-http/src/site/GettingStarted.md

 OpenFlexo client side is developed using [TypeScript][4], both TypeScript and Javascript files are provided.

+The following typescript examples need to have the OpenFlexo typescript files on hand to compile without errors.

 **Api**

 The folder `/js/openflexo/api` contains utility classes and interfaces to help the use of the federation server [API][5].
 An instance of the `Api` class in `/js/openflexo/api/Api.ts` provides call to REST objects and Connie expressions on a given server.
 While it’s not required to use this library to access the federation server, it’s recommended to simplify the use of Connie expressions.